rebugsecurity/SimpleRustCalculator/README.md

 # SimpleRustCalculator
-Very simple and easy calculator written in Rust.
+Very simple and easy calculator written in Rust, not much else to it.